The Basic Guide for Starting a Fulfilling Career in the Bank of Montreal

 A situational judgement test focuses on your cognitive abilities and the natural behaviors you exhibit under pressure.
-These tests are usually multiple choice and evaluate you through the use of hypothetical scenarios.
+These tests are usually multiple-choice and evaluate you through hypothetical scenarios.

-Personality tests are similar to situational judgement tests in that they focus on your natural traits and behavioral inclinations.
-However, a personality test doesn’t look at your traits in regard to high-pressure scenarios.
+Personality tests are similar to situational judgement tests because they focus on your natural traits and behavioral inclinations.
+However, a personality test doesn’t look at your traits regarding high-pressure scenarios.

 Numerical Reasoning Exam

 Numerical reasoning exams focus on your ability to handle numerical data and process it without error.

 You don’t need to be an algebraic wiz to master this type of exam, but you do need to be able to handle numbers in a way that is quick, efficient, and accurate.

 These tests are often timed and are scored in comparison to other workers in your targeted field.

 How to Prepare for Bank of Montreal Pre-Employment Exams